elastic/apm-nodejs-http-client/README.md

 - `userAgent` - (required) The HTTP user agent that your module should identify it self as
+- `meta` - (required) A function which will be called every time the a new HTTP request is being made to the APM Server.
+It's expected that you return a metadata object.
+This object will be sent as the first ndjson object to the API
 - `secretToken` - The Elastic APM intake API secret token
 - `serverUrl` - The APM Server URL (default: `http://localhost:8200`)
 - `rejectUnauthorized` - Set to `false` if the client shouldn't verify